I had mentioned in a previous post that your little ones can be scientists by taking a nature walk to make some interesting discoveries.

 Searching for tracks may lead to a hungry kid.
 You could continue with the theme of tracks with these cute animal track snacks as seen on Loreen Leedy’s website.

 It may be fun to discuss another animal track animals leave…scat!
 You may want to save this discussion for after snack time, though.
 A cute book to check out about animal tracks and their scat is called Track that Scat! by Lisa Morlock.
+(This is an affiliate link, which means I receive a small commission at no additional cost to you if you click on it and make a purchase.)

 Will you find (or make) any tracks today?